Instruct Landlord Action Now.

 Advice if necessary

-Our Step 1 cost is from £144 (see list of fixed fees for more detail)
+Our Step 1 cost for a rent related s.8 notice or a straightforward s.21 notice is £288 (see list of fixed fees for more detail about our charges for other types of notices).

 We would highly recommend you consider personal service of your notice.
 With the notice periods now being up to 6 months you do not want any argument to be raised by the tenant as to whether the notice was actually served.
 Costs for London post codes is £120 for any outside of London please enquire and we can provide a price.